-- 13.1 The School recognises that removing bullied pupils from school is disruptive and can make it difficult to reintegrate.
-The School understands in some circumstances, however, the consequences of being bullied may have had a severe impact on a pupil's social, emotional or mental health and may have impacted seriously on a pupil's ability to learn. - 13.2 The School will do all that is reasonably possible to ensure bullied pupils continue to attend school and maintain their educational progression by putting in place proportionate short term alternative on-site provision plans where necessary. - 13.3 If the pupil is considered to have significantly greater difficulty learning than the majority of those of the same age because of the impact of the bullying, the School will consider whether the pupil will benefit from being assessed for special educational needs.
+- 13.1 The school recognises that removing bullied pupils from school is disruptive and can make it difficult to reintegrate.
+The school understands in some circumstances, however, the consequences of being bullied may have had a severe impact on a pupil's social, emotional, or mental health and may have impacted seriously on a pupil's ability to learn. - 13.2 The school will do all that is possible to ensure bullied pupils continue to attend school and maintain their educational progression by putting in place proportionate short term alternative on-site provision plans where necessary.